The Booker T. Washington National Monument is one of our most significant historical sites in Virginia’s Blue Ridge.

 Washington also prioritized developing and training future teachers at places like Tuskegee, so they could return to their own communities to help educate the next generation.

-It’s estimated that this initiative helped educate over 660,000 children, more than ¼ of Black children in the south.
+It’s estimated that this initiative helped educate over 660,000 children, more than ¼ of Black children in the South.

 Learn more about The Rosenwald Schools >